ashishtele/ashishtele.github.io/_posts/2020-07-12-Will_vedic_maths_improve_ML_Models.md

   <img width="250" height="200" src="/images/vedic3.jpeg">
 </p>

 Finally, an interesting part is the multiplication pattern.
 It is symmetric along Y-axis.
+We can expand the pattern for big numbers' multiplication.
+Once I started using this multiplication method, returning to the conventional one is hard.
+I always use it when I have to multiply.

 <p align="center">
   <img width="350" height="200" src="/images/vedic4.jpeg">